huedaya/sqlite3-to-mariadb-format/README.md

 ## Bug/Limitation
-- working ok so far
+- no working for some table realation